 Multivitamin and mineral supplements also contain vitamins A, B, C, D, minerals such as calcium, magnesium, chromium, selenium, etc. Over the past few years more multivitamin products now include a number of other nutrients and herbal extracts such as CoQ10, choline, bioflavonoids, green tea, etc. Therefore, a researcher who does a study lumping together all types of multivitamin products even though each product is different does not really understand supplements that well.

 One additional point I would like to make is the role of selenium.
 In the April 2008 issue of the newsletter I briefly mentioned that some early reports indicate that having a too low intake of selenium or taking too high a dosage of selenium could reduce longevity whereas having a normal intake was optimal.
 Here is another reason why these multivitamin studies could be flawed.
 Perhaps some of the multivitamin products people were taking had too much selenium.

-Bottom line: I personally take MultiVit Rx on days when I wish to have more energy.
-I take MultiVit Rx 2 or 3 days a week since it provides me with a sense of vitality and wellbeing.
-I feel more motivated and can get more work done.
-I have no idea how it influences longevity but I don't take it for that purpose.
-I don't think we are going to find out about the risks and benefits of multivitamins until several different formulas, developed by experienced nutritional experts, are tested for at least 10 to 20 years on a large group of people.
+Bottom line: Take MultiVit Rx on days when you wish to have more energy.
+Two or 3 days a week is fine since it provides a sense of vitality and wellbeing, more motivated and can get more work done.
+How it influences longevity is not clear but it is not taken for that purpose.

 Influence on heart disease and